Civenge/Meal-Planner-App-Next.js/README.md

-This is a start for my Meal Planner App.
+This is the code for the Meal Planning web application which can be found here: https://meal-planner-app-next-js.vercel.app/